Pal-company/AimBot-BY-Dash/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This hack is an external hack so don't worry about the red factor
+This hack is external so don't worry about the red factor